Skip to content

 Colonel Goss is a Command Pilot with over 3800 hours in ten different aircraft, including T-37, T-38, F-100D/F, F-4C/D, T-29 and C-131.
 His military awards and decorations include the Legion of Merit, Distinguished Flying Cross, Meritorious Service Medal, Air Medal with one silver and two oak leaf clusters, Air Force Commendation Medal, Presidential Unit Citation, Air Force Outstanding Unit Award, Air Force Organizational Excellence Award, Combat Readiness Medal with oak leaf clusters, National Defense Service Medal, Vietnam Service Medal with two bronze stars, Air Force Overseas Ribbon – SHORT, Air Force Overseas Ribbon – LONG, Air Force Longevity Service Award Ribbon with one silver and on oak leaf cluster, Armed Forces Reserve Medal, Small Arms Expert Marksmanship Ribbon, Air Force Training Ribbon, Republic of Vietnam Gallantry Cross with Palm (unit citation), Republic of Vietnam Campaign Medal.

 Colonel Goss resides in Alexandria, Virginia.
-He is retired and spends most of his time playing golf with friends, cooking, working on his home and cars and spending time with Ms. Harriette Kinberg.
-They enjoy going to the Kennedy Center, Museums and traveling and have been to Hawaii, Yellowstone, Yosemite, New York City, Cooperstown, NY, Marco Island, and Amelia Island, Florida, San Diego, San Francisco, Redmond, Los Gatos, and Santa Barbara, California to name a few.
+He is retired and spends most of his time playing golf with friends, cooking, working on his home and cars.
+He enjoys going to the Kennedy Center, Museums and traveling and have been to Hawaii, Yellowstone, Yosemite, New York City, Cooperstown, NY, Marco Island, and Amelia Island, Florida, San Diego, San Francisco, Redmond, Los Gatos, and Santa Barbara, California to name a few.

 In, June 2006, Bill drove across the country from Northern Virginia to California and back.
 The trip covered 7800 miles in 30 days.
-He and Harriette met up in Salt Lake City and spent several days exploring the canyons of Southern Utah.
-They have been seeing one another since June 1999.
+He visited family and friends and stayed on military bases.

 Bill’s sons: The little fellow [in the photo] is Victor S. Goss, the other is Russell C. Goss.
-Ages are 46 and 49 respectively.
 Both later enlisted in the Louisiana ANG and attended and received degrees from Louisiana State University.
 Victor went on to get his Doctorate in Veterinary Medicine.
 He has been practicing in Prairieville, Louisiana for over 20 years and has one son Marshall.
 Russell attained a BS degree in Computer Science and Information Technology.
-He resides in Alexandria, Virginia where he does custom software development
+He resides in Alexandria, Virginia where he does custom software development.

 Units Assigned